material-motion/material-motion/CONTRIBUTING.md

 If you feel that a chosen term does not effectively communicate the intended meaning, please do the following:

-1. Make a copy of the starmap.
-2. Perform a global find-and-replace of the term.
+1. Perform a global find-and-replace of the term.
 Ensure that the new term applies to all existing contexts.
-3. Write an explanation for why you feel the new term should supplant the existing term including answers to each of the following questions:
+1. Write an explanation for why you feel the new term should supplant the existing term including answers to each of the following questions:
   1. What do you feel the current term describes?
-  2. What do you feel the new term describes that the current term does not?
+  1. What do you feel the new term describes that the current term does not?
-  3. Are there existing uses of your proposed term in the software industry?
+  1. Are there existing uses of your proposed term in the software industry?
 If so, please provide links to references.
-4. Propose the change as a pull request.
+1. Propose the change as a pull request.

 If no consensus is able to be reached then the pull request will be closed and the terminology will not be changed.